 They love treats, but these should be given in moderation.
 It’s important to keep a close watch on the dog’s food consumption to avoid it becoming overweight.
 Clean, fresh water should be available at all times, especially during the warmer months.

 Health and Fitness: Cool Runnings

-The Samoyed is enjoys socializing—an isolated Sammie is a sad, frustrated dog.
+The Samoyed enjoys socializing—an isolated Sammie is a sad, frustrated dog.
 It likes interacting with people and can be a great addition to family activities.
 Daily exercise is essential, whether this be leashed walks or yard playtime.
-Sammies tend to be destructive when bored, and is prone to digging and chewing.
+Sammies then to be destructive when bored, and is prone to digging and chewing.

-Combining these three things would make a well-rounded Samoyed that is both happy and healthy at the same time.”
+Combining these three things would make a well-rounded samoyed that is both happy and healthy at the same time.”

 Keeping the Samoyed contained is important, as it has the tendency to roam when left on its own, leaving the dog to potential harm and causing undue stress to its owner.
 They need a firm hand in training, peppered with lots of love.

 Sammies do well in almost all kinds of dog sports.
 Its history as a working dog makes it a good breed for obedience, carting, mushing, tracking, showmanship, even herding and flyball.

 It is a fairly healthy breed, though it can be prone to illnesses like glaucoma, which can be treated with eye drops; Samoyed hereditary glomerulopathy, a kidney disease that can be fatal in males; diabetes, heart problems, and cancer.